magento/merchdocs/src/live-search/facets-add.md

      - Use in Search - `Yes`
      - Use in Search Results Layered Navigation - `Yes`
      - Use in Layered Navigation - `Filterable (with results)`
-     - Use in Search Results Layered Navigation - `Yes`
+     - Use in Search Results Layered Navigation - `Yes`.
+(Isn't this the same as Line 28?
+Delete?)

 1. When prompted, refresh the cache.